-Mary, the mother of God, has a unique and integral place in Christian tradition.
-Catholics honour her because she was chosen by God to give human form to his Son-a task she freely and willingly accepted.
+Mary, the mother of God, has a unique and integral place in the Christian tradition.
+Catholics honour her because God chose her to give his Son human form-a task she freely and willingly accepted.
 'By her complete adherence to the Father's will, and to his Son's redemptive work ... the virgin Mary is the Church's model of faith and charity' (CCC, §967).
-There may be some lingering misunderstandings about the role of Mary within the Catholic tradition.
+However, some misunderstandings about Mary's role my linger within the Catholic tradition.

-- It may be necessary to distinguish between the honour that is given to Mary and the worship and adoration that are due only to God. - You could look at the Scripture texts about Mary and explore her role as model of faith and mother of the Church. - You could introduce and explain some of the popular devotions to Mary that have developed over the centuries, such as the rosary. - You could introduce some of the titles given to Mary over the centuries and explore their significance-for example, Mary Help of Christians.
-Under this title, Mary is a patron saint of Australia. - You could explore some of the images of Mary that have been popularised through art or film.
+- It may be necessary to distinguish between the honour that is given to Mary and the worship and adoration that are due only to God. - You could read the scriptural texts about Mary and explore her role as a model of faith and mother of the Church. - You could introduce and explain some of the popular devotions to Mary that have developed over the centuries, such as the rosary. - You could introduce some of the titles given to Mary over the centuries and explore their significance-for example, Mary Help of Christians.
+Under this title, Mary is a patron saint of Australia. - YYou could explore some of the images of Mary that works of art and film have popularised.
 Do these images reflect the reality of a young Jewish mother in the first century?
 What do you think Mary was really like?